 Directions for Communion- All baptized Christians who are seeking to follow Jesus are welcomed at God’s table, even if this is not your church home.
 An usher will prompt your row to come forward and kneel at the rail to receive communion.
 To receive the bread, place your hands in front of you, one over the other, and the bread will be placed into your hand.
 A cup with real wine will be brought, and you can eat the bread and then drink from the cup.
 Or you can dip the bread in the wine, and then eat the bread.
 If you’d prefer not to take communion, you are still welcome to come forward to the rail and cross your arms.
 You will receive a short prayer for God to bless you.

 Interested in learning more about Anglican worship?
 Our desire as a church is to be known first as Christians, second as people who share Christ’s mission to the world, and third as Anglicans.
-Every semester we offer a class, which explains the meaning behind the Anglican expression of worship and faith.
-Email Dan Wolf, Associate Pastor to register for the class or ask questions about Anglican worship.
+To learn more about Anglicanism, click here or email Mike McDonald, Senior Pastor to ask questions about Anglican worship.

 Check out our website or look through the "Connection Guide" for more information on upcoming events and fellowship opportunities.